holt/syringe/README.md

 });
 ```

-It would be useful to create a function that uses what we've created so far in order to provide us with profile data about a member of staff that also includes information about their department.
+It would be useful to create a function that uses what we've built so far in order to provide us with profile data about a member of staff that also includes the information about their department.

 Like `report`, this function should be able to accept either a name or an ID as a lookup key in order to locate the corresponding profile.

 We'll call this new method `utils.profile`.
 When it's executed, the method gets passed the `utils.report` function as its first argument: